raycast/extensions/extensions/perplexity-api/README.md

 ## Disabled Commands

-This extension includes a few commands that are disabled by default.
-You can enable them by going to the extension's settings.

-Disabled commands are:
+The extension features several disabled commands that can be enabled in the settings:

 - Change Tone to Casual
 - Change Tone to Professional